guardian/simple-configuration/Readme.md

 ### AppIdentity.whoAmI (optional)
 The `AppIdentity.whoAmI` function is a helper that will try to identify your application via the tags (`App`, `Stack`, `Stage`) set on the ec2 instance you are running.
 It will need the appropriate IAM permission to be able to query the ec2 API (see [IAM paragraph below](#iam-permissions))

-If you are not running on an ec2 instance, for instance when testing locally, the function will use the default  values you provided.
+If you are not running on an ec2 instance, for instance when testing locally, the function will use the default  values you provided with a "DEV" stage and eu-west-1 AWS region.

-It will return you an object of type AppIdentity, defined as follow:
+It will return you an object of type AppIdentity, defined as follows:

 ```scala
 case class AppIdentity(